fibonacci61/fibonacci61.github.io/src/content/blog/vrc_1.md

 ### Kinesis

-Kinesis was actually two different DSLs: one that could store a robot's configuration, which specified drivetrain motors and other mechanisms, and one that stored recordings as series of controller inputs.
+Kinesis was actually two different domain-specific languages (DSLs): one that could store a robot's configuration, which specified drivetrain motors and other mechanisms, and one that stored recordings as series of controller inputs.
 The configuration file fulfilled the idea of non-programmers configuring the robot.
 Despite that, it was never used by anyone other than me.
 On the other hand, you might have caught a design flaw within the recording format, and that is that it is time-based.

 Time-based autons lack precision and are highly-volatile.
 The robot that recorded the auton must be identical to the bot that plays it.
 Additionally, I'd just discovered robot odometry.
 So, I tweaked the format to record points on the field, downloaded a copy of the position tracking paper by _Team 5225A The E-Bots Pilons_, and wrote my implementation of odometry.